upendradhamala/School-Management-System/README.md

 This is a MERN stack website which can be used for managing the school.
 It has almost all features and few are in development phase.

 `Please give this repo a star if this project helped you in any way.
-This will mean a lot to me and motivate me more to bring this type of project.`
+This will mean a lot to me and motivate me more to bring this type of project.
+(Live url does not work as of now due to heroku removing free services)`

 ### `LIVE SITE`